Expense management

 Inadequate expense management can expose an organization to financial risks and fraud.
 Even though it is not a great assumption to make, organizations across the world have faced financial issues due to internal fraud.

 Be it intentional or unintentional, errors can be rectified and measures can be put in place so that there are no loopholes through which employees can exploit the system.
-A robust reimbursement policy acts as a deterrent against fraudulent claims and prevents financial leakages.
+A robust employee reimbursement policy acts as a deterrent against fraudulent claims and prevents financial leakages.

 4. Audit preparation

-A well-prepared reimbursement policy not only helps the company in real-time to ensure that all expenses are compliant but also helps in future processes such as financial audits.
+A well-prepared employee reimbursement policy not only helps the company in real-time to ensure that all expenses are compliant but also helps in future processes such as financial audits.
 An organized policy framework streamlines the documentation process, facilitating swift and comprehensive audits.

 It ensures that all expense claims are supported by proper receipts and relevant details, thus bolstering the company's audit readiness.